SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

 parAnkuSa nAyaki who is deceptive in hiding the acts of emperumAn which trapped her through his deceitful actions and her AthmA which resides inside her heart became very dry; she calls out “Oh most generous person who has given yourself fully to me!
 Oh krishNa who is epitome of easily accessibility” and further says “Oh one who rested in the ocean filled with water”.
-She is saying that emperumAn‘s bed (where he is resting) belongs to her (as his lover).
+She is saying that emperumAn‘s bed (where he is resting) belongs to her (as his beloved).

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam